Pylons/pyramid/docs/glossary.rst

      "group foo" and "group bar".

    authorization policy
-     An authorization policy in :mod:`repoze.bfg` terms is a bit of code which has an API which determines whether or not the principals associated with the request can perform an action associated with a permission, based on the information found on the :term:`context`.
+     An authorization policy in :mod:`pyramid` terms is a bit of code which has an API which determines whether or not the principals associated with the request can perform an action associated with a permission, based on the information found on the :term:`context`.

    authentication policy
-     An authentication policy in :mod:`repoze.bfg` terms is a bit of code which has an API which determines the current :term:`principal` (or principals) associated with a request.
+     An authentication policy in :mod:`pyramid` terms is a bit of code which has an API which determines the current :term:`principal` (or principals) associated with a request.

    WSGI
      `Web Server Gateway Interface <http://wsgi.org/>`_.
-This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.  ``repoze.bfg`` requires that your application be served as a WSGI application.
+This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.  ``pyramid`` requires that your application be served as a WSGI application.

    middleware